meyeringh/OpenSubz/README.md

 ## Contributing

-Feel free to help me improving openSubz in any possible way!
+Feel free to help me improving OpenSubz in any possible way!
 These are some examples of how you could help:

-- **File an issue**: Did you notice a bug while using openSubz or do you have some ideas of how we could enhance it?
-[File an issue](https://codeberg.org/epinez/openSubz/issues) and I will notice it!
+- **File an issue**: Did you notice a bug while using OpenSubz or do you have some ideas of how we could enhance it?
+[File an issue](https://codeberg.org/epinez/OpenSubz/issues) and I will notice it!
-- **Tell others about openSubz**: I wanted to create something which not only helps me but also others.
+- **Tell others about OpenSubz**: I wanted to create something which not only helps me but also others.
 Everybody knows the struggle of forgetting to cancel a contract in time.
-I want that to be a problem of the past, so please help me to help others and tell them about openSubz!
+I want that to be a problem of the past, so please help me to help others and tell them about OpenSubz!
-- **Translate**: openSubz is not (fully) localized in your language?
+- **Translate**: OpenSubz is not (fully) localized in your language?
 You are welcome to help.
-Localization is handled on [Weblate](https://hosted.weblate.org/projects/openSubz/openSubz).
+Localization is handled on [Weblate](https://hosted.weblate.org/projects/OpenSubz/OpenSubz).
 - **Start coding**: Are you familiar with Typescript, HTML, SCSS, Angular and or Ionic?
 Nice!
 Please file issues first and reference to them in the commit like `Fixes bad behaviour xy, closes #1`.
 If you want to contribute new features please wait for my response because I want to keep the app as clean and straightforward as possible. :-)

 ## Donate

 If you want to support the development by a donation, you are very welcome to do so.
-That would allow me to invest more time into the development as I'm a student and working on openSubz in my free time.
+That would allow me to invest more time into the development as I'm a student and working on OpenSubz in my free time.

 <a href="https://liberapay.com/epinez/donate">
   <img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg">
 </a>

-You can also contact me via [E-Mail](mailto:openSubz@flasskamp.com).
+You can also contact me via [E-Mail](mailto:OpenSubz@flasskamp.com).

 ## Thanks to

-- [mondstern](https://codeberg.org/mondstern) for his beautiful acrylic painting of the openSubz logo
+- [mondstern](https://codeberg.org/mondstern) for his beautiful acrylic painting of the OpenSubz logo
-- All translators which helped localizing openSubz via Weblate.
+- All translators which helped localizing OpenSubz via Weblate.
 I don't mention each one specifically because that's so much work :-)
 - All donators!